Syncplay/syncplay/README.md

 ### MPlayer on Linux

 On Linux `syncplayClient.py` acts as a wrapper for MPlayer.
-You're expected to pass filename as the first positional argument, if you wish to pass more arguments to mplayer prepend them with -- arugment, it's treated as the last argument for wrapper.
+You're expected to pass filename as the first positional argument, if you wish to pass more arguments to mplayer prepend them with -- argument, it's treated as the last argument for wrapper.
 It launches mplayer which behaves just like normal (it reacts to keyboard shortcuts etc).

 Default mplayer output is suppressed, but if mplayer quits with errors, those errors will be printed (at most 50 last lines).